Catalpa, Cattails & Kudzu

 small hooks that grab on to socks, hair, and anything else they can latch

-tough with short dark streaks or spots and covered with coarse hairs.
-The
+stems are tough with short dark streaks or spots and covered with coarse

-or open woods during late summer and fall.
-The stickiness of the seed pod is
+fields or open woods during late summer and fall.
+The stickiness of the seed

-segmented, with each segment containing a single seed, and the segments break
+pod is segmented, with each segment containing a single seed, and the segments

 segmented seed pods.